 Ancient Greek naturalist Pliny the Elder wrote that milk thistle was excellent for “carrying off the bile.”
 Later on, in the 17th century, English physician Nicholas Culpepper used milk thistle to cleanse the liver and spleen and to treat jaundice and gallstones.

 Silymarin, the active chemical in milk thistle, is approved in the German Commission E Monographs (the most accurate information available on the safety of herbs) as a supportive treatment for inflammatory liver conditions such as cirrhosis, hepatitis and fatty liver disease.

 Silymarin is an antioxidant that scavenges for the free radicals that damage cells that are exposed to toxins.

 It also boosts levels of the antioxidants glutathione and superoxide dismutase in the liver, both of which protect your liver from free radical damage.

-To guarantee that they can remain in your body and do their dirty work, these chemicals interfere with your body’s “full” signal, so that you end up eating too much.
+To guarantee that they can remain in your body and do their dirty work, these chemicals interfere with your body’s “full” signal, so that you end up overeating.
 They also cause your body to produce more fat cells (where toxins are easily stored).

-On top of that, they team up with each other to wreak havoc on your blood sugar, digestion and cholesterol levels, all of which can affect your weight.
+On top of that, they team up to wreak havoc on your blood sugar, digestion and cholesterol levels, all of which can affect your weight.